 Resonate: Present Visual Stories that Transform Audiences by Nancy Duarte.

 This would be the first book for learning how to use presentations as powerful communications and transformation tools.
 All of Nancy’s work is worth studying and pulling into your skills.

 Business Model You: A One-Page Method For Reinventing Your Career – by Timothy Clark, Alexander Osterwalder, Yves Pigneur.
 This is a book to get you thinking about yourself, your real value in the market, and to realize you – yourself – have your own “business model.”
 It also introduces the Osterwalder, approach to business models.

 Value Proposition Design: How to Create Products and Services Customers Want (Strategyzer) – The principles are currently part of the Akamai Edge DNS/GTM transformation from -7% y/y decline to a +10% y/y growth.
 New features, functions, and capabilities are incremented forward to validate the customer pull (value proposition).

 Are you looking for more practical, low-cost security Advice?

-- You can sign up to the mailing list for updates here: Stay Connected with Senki’s Updates.
+- You can sign up for the mailing list ….
+Surfing Cybersecurity.